MichaelRWolf/wendy-ai/notes-from-google-doc.md

 tag and cross-reference material,

-and start building the “clone” voice and framework map.
+and start building the "clone" voice and framework map.

 If you try to break it into folders before we start using it, you risk: